Vicente Gonzalez (American politician): 2022

 Following Texas's redistricting based on the 2020 census, Gonzalez announced in November 2021 that he would seek reelection in the newly redrawn 34th congressional district.
 The 15th district, which he previously represented, had become more favorable to Republicans, while the neighboring 34th became more Democratic-leaning.
 The Texas legislature also placed Gonzalez's residence within the 34th district's boundaries.
 The incumbent representative, Filemon Vela Jr., had previously announced that he would not seek reelection and endorsed Gonzalez regardless of which district he chose to run in.

 Gonzalez secured the Democratic nomination in the March 2022 primary, while Republicans nominated Mayra Flores.
 Soon after, Vela resigned from Congress on March 31, triggering a special election to fill the remainder of his term under the district's previous, more competitive boundaries.
 Gonzalez declined to run in the special election and instead endorsed Democrat Dan Sanchez.
 Flores, however, entered the race and won the June 14 special election with 50.9% of the vote to Sanchez's 43.4%, briefly flipping the seat for Republicans.
 Gonzalez and Flores then faced each other in the regular November 8 general election, where Gonzalez won and reclaimed the seat for the Democrats.
 In the same election cycle, Gonzalez's 2020 opponent, Monica De La Cruz, ran in and won the redrawn 15th district, making her his successor in that district.

-During the campaign, a blogger who received campaign funds from Gonzalez lobbed racist attacks at Flores, calling her "Miss Frijoles" and "Miss Enchiladas".
+During the campaign, a blogger who received campaign funds from Gonzalez attacked Flores by calling her "Miss Frijoles" and "Miss Enchiladas".
 He accused her of "playing the race card" and called her a "cotton pickin' liar" for having worked in cotton fields with her immigrant parents as a child.
 Gonzalez said he had never read the blog and was unaware of the blogger's racist commentary, and committed not to give any more campaign money to the blog.